Scale-free tree network with an ultra-large diameter: Introduction

+(1) We introduce an algorithm called Algorithm-I, based on which a family of growth tree networks $\mathcal{T}_{t}$ are iteratively built.
+By determining degree distribution, we show that networks $\mathcal{T}_{t}$ have scale-free feature.
+Also, networks $\mathcal{T}_{t}$ turn out to have a great diameter.
+In addition, an analogy, scale-free tree networks $\mathcal{T}^{\star}_{t}$ that have the vertex number with networks $\mathcal{T}_{t}$ in common, is also constructed and discussed.
+These two networks are proved to display disassortative mixing structure.

+(2) We study random walks on scale-free networks $\mathcal{T}_{t}$, and derive the exact solution of mean hitting time via proposing a series of combinatorial manners.
+Also, the solution of mean hitting time on networks $\mathcal{T}^{\star}_{t}$ is obtained analytically.
+The results show that diameter plays a key role in determination of mean hitting time of networks $\mathcal{T}_{t}$ and $\mathcal{T}^{\star}_{t}$.

+(3) We conduct extensive computer simulations, which confirms that empirical analysis is perfectly consistent with the theoretical results.
+At the same time, we also provide some guidelines for generating tree networks that can exhibit other structural properties when considering random walks, including scale-free tree network that nearly achieves theoretical upper bound for mean hitting time.

 The rest of this paper is organized as follows.
-Section II aims at introducing the concrete procedure for generating our tree network $\mathcal{T}_{t}$.
-At the same time, vertex number is obtained in an iterative manner.
-Next, we estimate two significant structural parameters, i.e., degree distribution and diameter, in Section III.
-The former suggests that tree network $\mathcal{T}_{t}$ follows power-law degree with exponent larger than $3$.
-The latter indicates that ``small-world" property is not observed on network $\mathcal{T}_{t}$.
-In Section IV, we study random walks on tree network $\mathcal{T}_{t}$, and derive closed-form solution of mean hitting time.
-The corresponding analytic formula for mean hitting time as a function of vertex number exhibits a power-law form.
-Note that throughout the preceding two sections, we also in-depth discuss the adjoint tree model of tree network $\mathcal{T}_{t}$ which is viewed as $\mathcal{T}^{\star}_{t}$.
-Finally, we close this work by drawing the conclusion in Section V.
+First, we introduce some terminologies in Section 2.
+Section 3 aims at presenting the concrete procedure for generating our tree network $\mathcal{T}_{t}$.
+At the same time, the number of vertices of network $\mathcal{T}_{t}$ is derived in an iterative fashion.
+Next, we estimate several significant structural parameters, i.e., degree distribution, diameter and Pearson correlation coefficient, in Section 4.
+The results suggest that (1) tree network $\mathcal{T}_{t}$ follows power-law degree with exponent larger than $3$, (2) "small-world" property is not observed on network $\mathcal{T}_{t}$, and (3) network $\mathcal{T}_{t}$ is disassortative mixing.
+In Section 5, we study random walks on tree network $\mathcal{T}_{t}$, and derive the closed-form solution of mean hitting time.
+The corresponding analytic formula for mean hitting time as a function of vertex number $|\mathcal{T}_{t}|$ exhibits a power-law form.
+Note that throughout the preceding two sections, we also in depth discuss the adjoint tree model of tree network $\mathcal{T}_{t}$ which is viewed as $\mathcal{T}^{\star}_{t}$.
+Related work is reviewed briefly in Section 6.
+Finally, we close this work by drawing the conclusion in Section 7.